knockout/knockout/documentation/options-binding.md

    * `optionsCaption`

      Sometimes, you might not want to select any particular option by default.
-But a single-select drop-down list *always* has one item selected, so how can you avoid preselecting something?
+But a single-select drop-down list usually starts with some item selected, so how can you avoid preselecting something?
 The usual solution is to prefix the list of options with a special dummy option that just reads "Select an item" or "Please choose an option" or similar, and have that one selected by default.

      This easy to do: just add an additional parameter with name `optionsCaption`, with its value being a string to display.
 For example: